CLEPyLadies/getting-started/README.md

 ## Installing Python

-Install most stable version of Python from [Python.org](https://www.python.org).
+Install most recent stable version of Python from [Python.org](https://www.python.org/downloads/).

-If you do not already have a favorite text editor or IDE, install the community version of VS code.
+If you do not already have a favorite text editor or IDE, install the community version of [VS code](https://code.visualstudio.com/download/).

 From the command line, test if you have python properly installed.
 - `python --version`